GrossDesignCo/concordance-app-poc/public/scripture/john/john-1/john-1.englishLiteral.md

-In first was the Word, and the Word was with the God, and God was the Word.
+In first was The Word, and The Word was with The God, and God was The Word.